Laser Cataract Surgery

 Cataract eye surgery is a very common and medically necessary procedure to remove and replace the eye’s natural lens when the vision has been clouded by a cataract.
 We offer laser-assisted cataract surgery and lifestyle lenses as options for our patients.

 A cataract is the clouding of the eye’s natural lens.
 Most cataracts develop with advancing age, typically between ages 60-80.
 People with cataracts see the world as if through a dirty window, making daily activities more difficult.

 Cataract surgery is a medically necessary procedure.
-However, there are many options for removing a cataract.
+However, there are many surgical options for removing a cataract.
 Your NVISION surgeon will explain the options available to you and help you choose which solution is best for your needs.

 When a cataract causes your eye’s lens to lose its clarity, the only option is to replace it with an intraocular lens (also known as an IOL).
-Intraocular lenses are artificial lenses that are implanted behind your cornea during surgery.
+Intraocular lenses are artificial lenses that are implanted behind your pupil during surgery.
 The lens is permanent, needs no maintenance, and can remain in your eye for your entire life.

 Patients who also have other vision conditions can gain vision improvement with the implantation of intraocular lenses.

 Vision conditions such as myopia (nearsightedness), hyperopia (farsightedness), presbyopia (the inability to focus close-up), and/or astigmatism (a misshapen cornea causing blurry or ghost-like images) are all treatable with intraocular lenses.

 Cataract surgery can also be combined with PRK or LASIK to fine-tune the results.